w3c/wai-wcag-supplemental/README.md

 - `/scripts/buildcoga.sh && netlify build` - generate files from coga source and run Jekyll build
 - `git commit` and `git push` - will triger a netlify preview build

-As usaual these would normally be done in the context of a PR on a feature branch (with master branch used to deploy)
+As usual these would normally be done in the context of a PR on a feature branch (with master branch used to deploy)